-Anyone who has studied the history of Freemasonry has surely come across a man by the name of Hiram Abiff – who was Hirab Abiff?
+Anyone who has studied the history of Freemasonry has surely come across the name Hiram Abiff.

-Hiram Abiff is the main character of an allegory which is told to all candidates during the third degree in Freemasonry.
+Hiram Abiff is also the main character of an allegory told to all candidates during the third degree in Freemasonry.

 These ruffians bury his body under a sprig of Acacia.
-Next morning, master mason’s absence is immediately noticed, and King Solomon sends out masons to look for him who discover the spring and exhume his body to be given a decent burial.
+The next morning, the master mason’s absence is immediately noticed.
+King Solomon sends out other masons to look for him, who later discovers the spring and exhume his body to be given a decent burial.

-On his burial, King Solomon remarks that the master mason’s password is lost forever, and he replaces the signs and symbols used by masons to communicate with each other as a show of respect to Hiram Abiff.
+On his burial, King Solomon remarks that the master mason’s password is lost forever.
+He replaces the signs and symbols used by masons to communicate with each other as a show of respect to Hiram Abiff.

-This tale is used to instil the importance of fidelity and the certainty of death in the Freemasons.
+This tale is used to instill the importance of fidelity and the certainty of death in the Freemasons.

-There is some credence to this history and we will have to study Hebrew Bible or Old Testament to guess who Hiram Abiff was and whether he was the first freemason as claimed by many or is this story just a myth circulated by those who want to give Freemasonry a sort of Biblical credibility which is hard to refute.
+There is some credence to this history and we will have to study Hebrew Bible or Old Testament to guess who Hiram Abiff was and whether he was the first freemason as claimed by many or if this story is just a myth circulated by those who want to give Freemasonry Biblical credibility which is hard to refute.

 In this article, we will discuss each of these individuals in detail and see for ourselves who was Hiram Abiff and whether he was really associated with Freemasonry or not.

 The first individual named Hiram who was directly involved with the construction of King Solomon’s Temple was Hiram I, who was the King of Tyre (the modern city of Tyre in Lebanon).